-Under Delaware law, dissolution of the Fund would become effective upon the filing of a Certificate of Dissolution with the Delaware Secretary of State, which the Fund expects to file during the fourth quarter of 2019.
+Under Delaware law, dissolution of the Fund would become effective upon the filing of a Certificate of Dissolution with the Delaware Secretary of State, which the Fund expects to file during the third or fourth quarter of 2019 promptly following the pre-dissolution liquidating distribution.
 Although the Fund's existence would continue for a period of three years from the Effective Time for the purpose of prosecuting and defending suits, winding up the Fund and making distributions to stockholders, the Fund would not be permitted to continue to engage in business.
 As a result, the Fund would not convene annual meetings of stockholders during the winding-up period.
 Since the Fund would not hold annual meetings of stockholders to elect members of the Board after the Effective Time, the Fund's stockholders would not be able to influence management of the Fund through the election of directors.
-Because the Fund expects to file the Certificate of Dissolution before the date when the Fund is required to convene its 2019 annual meeting of stockholders, the Fund does not expect to convene its 2019 annual meeting of stockholders.
+Because the Fund expects to file the Certificate of Dissolution before the date when the Fund is required to convene its 2019 annual meeting of stockholders.
 However, if the filing of the Certificate of Dissolution is materially delayed, we expect to hold an annual meeting of its stockholders in 2019.